-The ADP3193A can dynamically change the VID inputs while the controller is running.
-This allows the output voltage to change while the supply is running and supplying current to the load.
-This is commonly referred to as VID on-the-fly (OTF).
+The ADP3192A has the ability to dynamically change the VID inputs while the controller is running.
+This allows the output voltage to change while the supply is running and supplying current to the load, which is commonly referred to as VID onthe-fly (OTF).
 A VID OTF can occur under light or heavy load conditions.
 The processor signals the controller by changing the VID inputs in multiple steps from the start code to the finish code.
 This change can be positive or negative.

-When a VID input changes state, the ADP3193A detects the change and ignores the DAC inputs for a minimum of 400 ns.
+When a VID input changes state, the ADP3192A detects the change and ignores the DAC inputs for a minimum of 400 ns.
 This time prevents a false code due to logic skew while the eight VID inputs are changing.
-Additionally, the first VID change initiates the PWRGD and crowbar blanking functions for a minimum of 100 μs to prevent a false PWRGD or crowbar event.
+Additionally, the first VID change initiates the PWRGD and crowbar blanking functions for a minimum of 100 μ s to prevent a false PWRGD or crowbar event.
 Each VID change resets the internal timer.